basarat/demo-jest/script.md

 }
 ```

+* And of course there is no output difference.

-Another request is to remove the `console.log` duplication.
-You can do that by storing the result in a variable and logging out the result.
+* Another request is to remove the `console.log` duplication.

+* You can do that by creating a variable for the result
+* and then storing the result in this variable for each condition
+* And finally logging out the result variable;

 ```js
 for (let index = 1; index < 101; index++) {